D. B. Cooper

-In 1980, a small portion of the ransom money was found along the banks of the Columbia River.
-The discovery of the money renewed public interest in the mystery, but yielded no additional information about the hijacker's identity or fate, and the remaining money was never recovered.
-The hijacker identified himself as Dan Cooper, but because of a reporter's mistake, he became known as "D. B. Cooper".
+In 1980, a small portion of the ransom money ($5,800) was found along the riverbanks of the Columbia River near Vancouver, Washington.
+The discovery of the money renewed public interest in the crime, but yielded no additional information, and the remaining money was never recovered.
+For forty-five years after the hijacking, the Federal Bureau of Investigation (FBI) maintained an active investigation and built an extensive case file, but did not reach any definitive conclusions about Cooper's identity.
+Agents investigating the case had mixed opinions about whether he survived his jump.

-For 45 years after the hijacking, the Federal Bureau of Investigation (FBI) maintained an active investigation and built an extensive case file, but ultimately did not reach any definitive conclusions.
-The crime remains the only unsolved case of air piracy in the history of commercial aviation.
-The FBI speculates Cooper did not survive his jump, for several reasons: The inclement weather on the night of the hijacking, Cooper's lack of proper skydiving equipment, his drop zone was a heavily wooded area, Cooper's apparent lack of detailed knowledge of his landing area, and the disappearance of the remaining ransom money, suggesting it was never spent.
-In July 2016, the FBI officially suspended active investigation of the NORJAK (Northwest hijacking) case, although reporters, enthusiasts, professional investigators, and amateur sleuths continue to pursue numerous theories for Cooper's identity, success, and fate.
+In 2016, the FBI officially suspended active investigation of the case, although reporters, enthusiasts, professional investigators, and amateur sleuths continue to pursue numerous theories for Cooper's identity and fate.
+The crime is the only documented unsolved case of air piracy in the history of commercial aviation.

-Cooper's hijacking—and several imitators in the following year—led to immediate and major changes for commercial aviation and stricter airport security measures.
-Metal detectors were installed, baggage inspection became mandatory, and passengers who paid cash for tickets on the day of departure were selected for additional scrutiny.
-Boeing 727s were retrofitted with eponymous "Cooper vanes", specifically designed to prevent the aft staircase from being lowered in-flight.
-By 1973, aircraft hijacking incidents had decreased as the new security measures successfully dissuaded would-be hijackers whose only motive was money.
+Cooper's hijacking—and several imitators in the year after—prompted immediate and major upgrades to security measures for airports and commercial aviation.
+Metal detectors were installed at airports, baggage inspection became mandatory, and passengers who paid cash for tickets on the day of departure were selected for additional scrutiny.
+Boeing 727s were retrofitted with eponymous "Cooper vanes", designed to prevent the aft staircase from being lowered in-flight.
+By 1973, aircraft hijacking incidents had decreased, as the new security measures dissuaded would-be hijackers whose only motive was money.